What to Do When Passing Through Biosecurity in Fiji

 What if Your Declared Item is Prohibited?

-If you have declared an item which is deemed to be unsafe by Biosecurity officers, then the item may require treatment at your expense.
+If you have declared an item that is deemed to be unsafe by Biosecurity officers, then the item may require treatment at your expense.
 Alternatively, you may have the option of the item being destroyed immediately or re-exported to the country of origin under Biosecurity supervision at your expense.